Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg.md

 Interesting fields:

 * `condition: Statement`: The condition that is evaluated before making the branching decision
-* `conditionDeclaration: Statement`: A declaration containing the condition in the initialize, used instead of the condition.
+* `conditionDeclaration: Statement`: A declaration with an initializer containing the condition which can be used instead of the condition.

 Scheme:
 ```mermaid